Sitecore Serialization: Upgrading Unicorn 2 to Unicorn 3

 If you get this, you need to add names to your include nodes.
 Our old Unicorn 2 setup didn't have them, but it's as simple as changing something like this

-<include database="master" path="/sitecore/layout/Layouts/User Defined"/>
+<include database="master" path="/sitecore/layout/Layouts/User Defined"/>to this:

 <include database="master" name="User Layouts" path="/sitecore/layout/Layouts/User Defined"/>